AspiringDSer/US_Accidents_PowerBI_Report/README.md

 # US Accidents - PowerBI Report

 # Preface
-This README documents about the project.
-I also have experience in created Tableau Dashboards [COVID19 Tableau Dashboard](https://github.com/AspiringDSer/COVID19_Tableau_Dashboard)

 This README document provides an overview of the **US Accidents PowerBI report**, detailing its objectives, methodologies, and key findings.
 The project aims to [briefly describe the project's goals].
 It leverages Tableau to create interactive visualizations that [describe what the visualizations aim to achieve or demonstrate].